score-spec/docs/content/en/docs/overview/_index.md

 # A set of containers deployed together for this Workload.
 containers:
   main:
-    # The "default" image for our service.
-When deploying, we may override this with a particular tag.
+    # The image for our service.
+When deploying, this will be overriden with a particular container image.
-    image: ghcr.io/score-spec/sample-app-gif:sha-2533037
+    image: .
     variables:
       # Pass the resource outputs to our container as environment variables.
 The Score implementation takes care of securing any secret access as needed.
       PG_CONNECTION_STRING: "postgresql://${resources.db.username}:${resources.db.password}@${resources.db.host}:${resources.db.port}/${resources.db.database}?sslmode=disable"